FACTBOX-Who is Shell's new CEO Sawan? | Headlines

 Shell named Wael Sawan, head of its integrated gas and renewables division, on Thursday as the group's chief executive officer, replacing Ben van Beurden, with the energy major at the cusp of a transition to cleaner energy.

-* Before taking up his current role, Sawan was director of Shell's upstream business where he oversaw the divestment of the Permian business and decision to exit onshore Nigeria * Sawan also had stints with Shell's deepwater and Qatar operations.
+* Before taking up his current role, Sawan was director of Shell's upstream business where he oversaw the divestment of the Permian business and the decision to exit onshore Nigeria. * Sawan also had stints with Shell's deepwater and Qatar operations during a 25-year career spanning roles in Europe, Africa, Asia and the Americas.

+* The 48-year-old has three sons with their wife Nicole.
+(Sources: Shell website, company press releases, Reuters reporting, and LinkedIn)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)